Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 Transfer the fried green tomatoes to a paper towel-lined plate to drain excess oil.
 Serve the fried green tomatoes warm, garnished with a sprinkle of salt.

-This fried green tomato recipe is a delightful way to enjoy the bounty of summer gardens while relishing a crispy, tangy, and savoury treat.
+This fried green tomatoes recipe is a delightful way to enjoy the bounty of summer gardens while relishing a crispy, tangy, and savory treat.

 READ ALSO!!!